We offer Vancouver Sculptra® injections (in Surrey), performed by a qualified doctor.

 While more severe side effects of Sculptra® are possible, they are rare.
 Often, they are also dependent on the procedure, and how it was performed, rather than the product itself (with the exclusion of allergies or pre-existing conditions).
 That said, a known, but rare, complaint about Sculptra® (especially when it first came out with its original formula, which has now been revised), is that it can cause small lumps over time.
 These lumps are hard to remove, when they happen.
 They can also happen with other dermal fillers.
 However, being a doctor-led clinic, if your body does form these as a result of our treatments on you, we will stick by you, and help you find a resolution to the best of our ability.

 The main ingredient in Sculptra® has been used in stitches since 1999.
 The product brand itself is approved by Health Canada and the FDA in the United States.
 It has been used on over 150,000 patients.
 It was also studied for effectiveness over a 25-month period.
 Many patients reported high levels of satisfaction with the treatment.

-During your initial consultation, and before you are injected with Sculptra®, it is important to let us know about your entire medical history.
+During your initial consultation, and before you are injected with Sculptra® at our Surrey clinic, it is important to let us know about your entire medical history.
 You’ll also be given more information on the possible risks and side effects associated with this dermal filler.